linspector/linspector/README.md

 Currently, the Linspector core requires the following 3rd party libraries:

 - [APScheduler](https://pypi.org/project/APScheduler/) - APScheduler is a Python library that lets you schedule your Python code to be executed later, either just once or periodically.
+This is the heart of Linspector for scheduling jobs.
 - [fastAPI](https://pypi.org/project/fastapi/) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 It is used in the API plugin but this plugin really is core stuff.